Asymptotic regularity of a generalised stochastic Halpern scheme: Introduction

 The present work departs from the aforementioned case studies in nonlinear analysis in that it incorporates, for the first time, stochasticity.
 In this way it forms part of a recent advance of proof mining into probability theory, which comprises both new developments in the logical foundations of probability theory due to first author and Neri \cite{NPis2024}, together with applied results on the quantitative aspects of stochastic processes by the authors and Neri \cite{NPP2025,NPow2024b,NPow2024}.
-In particular, the present paper is one of the first applications of proof mining to stochastic optimization: It represents a particularly interesting case study in this respect, in that it does not readily follow from analogous quantitative results in the deterministic setting (such as in \cite{DP2023,LP2024}), but requires a substantial arsenal of new quantitative ideas for this stochastic setting, as will be introduced and discussed in detail throughout the paper.
-We stress that while this logical perspective was crucial in obtaining the present results, the paper does not rely on any notions from logic at all.
+In particular, the present paper is one of the first applications of proof mining to stochastic optimization, and the very first to consider a concrete stochastic algorithm.
+It represents a particularly interesting case study in this respect, in that it does not readily follow from analogous quantitative results in the deterministic setting (such as in \cite{DP2023,LP2024}), but requires a substantial arsenal of new quantitative ideas for this stochastic setting.
+These include quantitative, stochastic variants of a crucial abstract lemma on recurrence inequalities due to Xu \cite{Xu2002} (Lemma \ref{stochasticbabyxu}), including an adaptation of the ``fast'' variant due to Sabach and Shtern \cite{SS2017} (Lemma \ref{sabach:stern:as}).
+Furthermore, proof mining also motivated the definition of a modulus of uniform integrability and its use as a suitable assumption to derive rates of asymptotic regularity in expectation in the general case of the iteration \eqref{sHM}.
+We envisage that all of these tools will be relevant in subsequent applications of proof mining in stochastic optimization, just as their deterministic counterparts have been used repeatedly for proof mining in nonstochastic optimization.